ml-energy/zeus/README.md

 ├──  Dockerfile             # Unified Dockerfile for all three components above │
 ├──  sosp24_data/           # Experiment data for paper reproduction
-├──  evaluation.ipynb       # Jupyter notebook to reproduce all results
+├──  evaluation.ipynb       # Jupyter notebook to reproduce evaluation figures and tables
 ├──  plot.py                # Plotting utility used by the notebook
 └──  requirements.txt       # Python dependencies for the notebook
 ```

+> [!IMPORTANT]
+> Perseus and Lowtime are our creation and are part of the paper.
+Merak is *not* our creation.
+>
+> As such, when evaluating the quality of code, only `perseus/` and `lowtime/` should be considered.

 ## Reproducing evaluation figures and tables

-All the experiment data necessary to reproduce the figures and tables in the paper's evaluation section is included in `sosp24_data`.
+All the experiment data necessary to reproduce the figures and tables in the paper's evaluation section (Section 6) is included in `sosp24_data`.
 Results were generated in three different kinds of environments:

 1. **A40 nodes**: 1x AMD EPYC 7513 CPU, 512 GB DRAM, 4x NVIDIA A40-48G GPUs, RHEL 8.7